The British Army and Royal Navy have been named in 'The Times Top 50 Employers for Women 2020' list.

 The Army said it was "extremely pleased" to have been recognised and credited policy changes in recent years for its inclusion.

-Last year, all roles within the service were opened up to women, while a new flexible service was also introduced, offering more support to mothers and carers, as well as part-time working options.
+In 2018, all roles within the service were opened up to women, while a new flexible service was also introduced, offering more support to mothers and carers, as well as part-time working options.

 Chief of the General Staff, General Sir Mark Carleton-Smith, said: "I am delighted that the Army has again been included in this important list in recognition of the progress the Army continues to make to ensure that every single person counts.

 "No institution is beyond reform and improvement and the Army is changing for the better."